 Savor Seafood on Granville Island

+For a more relaxed bite to eat, the Sandbar Seafood Restaurant is located next to the market under the Granville Street Bridge overlooking False Creek, and is one of the top-rated restaurants for seafood in all of Vancouver.
 They serve a variety of seafood from sushi and fresh tapas to lobster and crab cakes.
-From Thursday to Sunday, their lounge becomes into a trendy piano bar.
+From Thursday to Sunday, their lounge turns into a trendy piano bar.

 At Mt.
 Seymour, about 15 miles from Vancouver, you can go night skiing and then kick back at the casual Rock Chute Bar and Grill to relax over a cup of hot chocolate or share a brew and cheese plate.